kalyan1179/Online-product-Exchange-System/README.md

 5.Run Apache and MySQL in XAMPP Server.

-6.Create a database named 'ShopDrop' in phpMyAdmin.
+6.Create a database named 'sd' in phpMyAdmin.

 7.Run shopdrop.sql in phpMyAdmin.